martylavender/LittleToDoApp/README.md

 * Changed row height to 30
 * Implemented storyboard into project
 * Items can be added, deleted, and updated
+* Moved application to use SQLite
+* Moved application to use Core Data

 ### License